bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 ## Conclusion

-The core.async library in Clojurescript literally turns development in Javascript land on it's head.
+The core.async library in ClojureScript literally turns development in Javascript land on it's head.
 The possibilty for absolute control over the state of an app is mindblowing!